NASA-AMMOS/Landform/LandformWeb/API.md

 Creating the same project more than once has no effect (not an error).

+TODO more doc for all the arguments below.

 Accepts the following arugments:
 * *tilingscheme*: tiling scheme; one of `Bin`, `Quad`, `Oct`, or `UserDefined`; default `Bin`
 * *skirtmode*: skirt mode; one of `None`, `X`, `Y`, `Z`; default `None`